 TMJ & Teeth Grinding

 Most patients don’t realize they grind their teeth until they visit the dentist.
 Teeth grinding can cause symptoms such as headaches, facial pain, jaw pain, worn or damaged teeth, and chipped teeth.
-Additionally, teeth grinding can also affect your bite, which may require advanced treatment.
+Also, teeth grinding can affect your bite, which may require advanced treatment.

 Patients who grind their teeth often develop a TMJ-related disorder or TMD.
-The temporomandibular joint, commonly referred to as the TMJ, connects the lower jaw to the skull.
+The temporomandibular joint, commonly called the TMJ, connects the lower jaw to the skull.
 When there is added stress on the temporomandibular joint, patients may experience uncomfortable, sometimes painful symptoms.

-Dr. Deckard can work with patients to determine if they have developed a complex bite disorder.
-Then, he can recommend the appropriate treatment to alleviate their symptoms and improve their oral health.
+Dr. Deckard can work with patients to determine if they have developed a complex bite disorder and recommend the appropriate treatment to alleviate their symptoms and improve their oral health.

 Treatment Options For Teeth Grinding in Washington, DC